Verna-Earth/interview-coding-challenge-1/README.md

 - if there are interesting challenges that you anticipate but don't have time to deal with in the scope of this challenge, feel free to document next steps in a `todo.md` note.

+## Note on using AI coding tools

+At Verna, we don't use AI tools like Co-pilot or GTP3 to write code.
+So, we're asking you not to do that in this challenge.
+If you feel that using an AI to help write code is the way you want to work, please discuss it with your hiring manager first.